 ).
 You will need to bring your FSUCard and EMPLID.
 These virtual permits are only available to USPS, A&P, and Faculty.

 How many Temporary Permits may I order?

-All current students, faculty, and staff are allowed ten days worth of temporary permits a year at no charge.
+All current students, faculty, and staff are allowed up to ten (10), 1-day temporary permits a year at no charge.
 Printed temporary permits are used for rental cars, personal visitors, etc. After you have used all ten days, visit our office to purchase a Temporary Permit at $3.25 a day or purchase additional days online.
 You may acquire a temporary permit online or by visiting the Transportation Services office.

 As a permit owner, you are responsible for all citations issued under your permit number.

 What information is required to register my vehicle?